osrf/buildfarm-tools/playbook/look-for-build-regression-statistics.md

 ./fetch.rb -d $domain -j $job -c [build-count] buildlog
 ```

-> build-count is the number of logs you want to fetch
+* build-count is the number of logs you want to fetch

+> **Note**
+> This script will download log files to you system in `~/osrf/testdb` folder

 ### Check how many times a pattern has appeared in the logs

-Use grep to check how many times a pattern has appeared in the logs:
+Use grep to check how many times a pattern has appeared in the downloaded logs:

 ```bash
 ./grep.rb -d $domain -j $job -n [build-count] "[PATTERN]"